krystallopez/KL-portfolio/Module Projects/TheSpoonful.md

 - Having data represented in the form of JSON
 - Using resource-based data retrieval, For example, '/posys' represents a list of posts, but "/posts/1" represents a specific item.

+### JF 5.5

+#### Understands and can apply structured techniques to problem solving, can debug code and can understand the structure of programmes to identify and resolve issues

+When creating this application, there were a lot of obstacles that I and my team faced, specifically when it came to debugging.
+In order to make sure that I was getting the desired information from each endpoint, my team and I used console logs to verify that the data was in fact being retrieved in the browser.
+My team and I also utilized our weekly team meetings to have debugging sessions to make sure that our application was working the way that we wanted.

+### JF 6.5

+#### Works collaboratively with a wide range of people in different roles, internally and externally, with a positive attitude to inclusion & diversity

+For this project I worked with two other people, it has never been difficult for me to work in a group and collaborate with others.
+I find that for certain projects this is the easiest approach, especially with projects that require multiple stages of development.
+Throughout the time that I worked with my teammates on this project, we all worked together to establish effective lines of communications and talk to resolve any issues that we may have had.
+We held team meeting twice a week to discuss any tasks that we were working on and worked to solve any bugs that came up as well.
+I made myself available to my teammates whenever they needed.